-If you make a few changes, then you might be able to turn things around.
-Even if you have to throw the radishes out due to them being diseased, you’ll be able to do better next time with the knowledge that you have now.
+If you make a few changes, you might be able to turn things around.
+Even if you have to throw them out due to them being diseased, you’ll be able to do better next time with the knowledge that you have now.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.